Almond Sugar Cookies Recipe

 - Green food coloring, optional

-- Diamond of California Sliced Almonds, toasted
+- Sliced almonds, toasted

 - In a large bowl, cream butter and sugar until light and fluffy.
 Beat in almond extract.
 Combine the flour, baking powder and salt; gradually add to creamed mixture and mix well.
 Roll into 1-in. balls.